Shantibhushan95/lute-gpt-server/README.md

 Edit the prompt content and LLM model to your liking BUT keep the part about HTML formatting as it is (unless you know what you are doing).

-Open a new terminal/cmd tab at the script's location.
+Open a new terminal/cmd tab at the script's location, and run the following:

+`python -m venv myenv`

+`source myenv/bin/activate`

-First install dependencies with `pip install -r requirements.txt`
+`pip install -r requirements.txt`

 Then run the server with `python lute-gpt-server.py --theme light --service openai`